20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 Given that we know that our geodesic must point in the $d\phi$ direction, we can work out the $d\phi$ component as being $wr$.
 This means that $dt = d\phi/w = r$.
 We now have the 4-velocity of a geodesic on our equatorial orbit

-One slightly annoying aspect is that our geodesics in general will not intersect the equatorial plane at $\theta = \pi/2$
+One slightly annoying aspect is that our geodesics in general will not intersect the equatorial plane at $\theta = \pi/2$, so you have to do some annoying wrapping logic to work out if it hits.
+This is all in the code sample below

 #### Physically accurate redshifting

 The nice thing here is that with the approximation that an accretion disk is a blackbody radiator, we can directly redshift it, and end up with an accurate visual colour out of the other end.
 Its fairly straightforward to do, as mentioned before, you can directly redshift the temperature of a blackbody radiator.
 Then, given the temperature, we can calculate the colour that it visually represents

-Given that this would be computationally expensive to calculate at runtime, I simply chuck the whole process precalculated into a big buffer indexed by temperature, and call it a day
+Given that this would be computationally expensive to calculate at runtime, I simply chuck the whole process precalculated into a big buffer indexed by temperature, and call it a day.
+In practice, an accretion disk is so wildly hot that its accurate enough to simply use a constant temperature for it when observed by a human eye, but we might as well do it properly

 ##### Code